Five-Star India’s Golden Triangle, Tigers & Shimla

 ITC Rajputana Sheraton, Jaipur

-The 5-Star ITC Rajputana Sheraton is located 500 metres from the bustling center of Jaipur and combines modern rooms and excellent amenities with architecture influenced by Rajasthan's history.
+The 5-Star ITC Rajputana Sheraton is located 165 feet from the bustling center of Jaipur and combines modern rooms and excellent amenities with architecture influenced by Rajasthan's history.
 The hotel has two restaurants offering a selection of Tandoori and international cuisine, a coffee shop and bar - both of which serve light meals and snacks.
 Leisure facilities include an outdoor swimming pool, fitness center and a beauty salon (pay locally).
 Rooms are air conditioned and have a telephone, television, radio, minibar and a coffee maker.

 The Shatabdi Express trains are some of the fastest in India and are the pride of Indian Railroads.
 Fully air conditioned and of a far superior standard to most Indian trains, the Shatabdi Express apparently always arrives at the best platform a station has!